This is my search section here

 From The Song of Solomon, we learn that marriage and sex occupy a very high place in God’s economy.
 Therefore, as His creatures, it’s imperative to keep the marriage bed pure: for unmarried persons to abstain from sex and married couples to love each other with it.
 If we abuse these gifts God has given us, disaster and frustration will be the only result, just as it was with the first sin in the garden.

 And so this book is a wonderful guide to relationship and sex in marriage.
 But it’s also a beautiful description of God’s love for us, the passion of which can only be described by the passion in a marriage.
 This is the perfect marriage.
 And it is the love that God has for you.
-So whether or not you’re married, read this book with both of these in mind.
+So whether or not you’re married, read this book with both of those in mind.
 This is a real marriage.
 And real marriage is a picture of God’s love for us in Christ.
 This is how much God has loved you.